Husam al-Din Abu'l-Hayja: Zengid and Ayyubid Service

-Abu'l-Hayja was the Ispahsalar of the Kurdish Mihraniyya corps, and tribal chief of Hadhbani tribe. in the service of the Zengids and later the Ayyubids in 1171.
+Abu'l-Hayja was the Ispahsalar of the Kurdish Mihraniyya corps, and tribal chief of Hadhabani tribe in the service of the Zengids and later the Ayyubids in 1171.
 In 1174 he was given a fiefdom in upper Egypt by Saladin.
-In 1182 he was appointed as governor of Nisibis up until 1189. he was the commander of Ayyubid garrison in Siege of Acre from August 1189–1191. after the death of Saladin in 1193, Abu Al-Haija participated in internal Ayyubid power struggle.
-He first sided with al-Aziz Uthman, but defected to al-Afdal's side in 10th September 1195.
+In 1182 he was appointed as governor of Nisibis up until 1189.
+He was commander of the Ayyubid garrison in the Siege of Acre from August 1189–1191.
+After the death of Saladin in 1193, Abu'l-Hayja participated in internal Ayyubid power struggle.
+He first sided with al-Aziz Uthman, but defected to al-Afdal's side on 10th September 1195.
 Al-Afdal rewarded him with the governorship of Jerusalem.
-However when al-Aziz Uthman retook Jerusalem in 13 July 1196 and stripped Abu-l-Hayja’ al-Samin of the governorship of Jerusalem and appointed Shams al-Din Sungur al-Kabir.
-Abu'l-Hayja’ was sent to go into exile, abandoning the Ayyubids, he went to Iraq to seek service with the Abbasid Caliphate.
+However when al-Aziz Uthman retook Jerusalem on 13 July 1196, he stripped Abu'l-Hayja al-Samin of the governorship of Jerusalem and appointed Shams al-Din Sungur al-Kabir in his place.
+Abu'l-Hayja was sent into exile.
+Abandoning the Ayyubids, he went to Iraq to seek service with the Abbasid Caliphate.

 Abbasid service

 After his exile by al-Aziz Uthman in 1196, he went to Mosul and stayed there for 2 years.
 After that he went to the caliph of Baghdad and served as a military commander.
 The caliph sent him against the Eldiguzid ruler of Adharbayjan, Muzaffar al-Din Uzbek, who by that time was occupying Hamadan.
-Despite his obesity Abu'l-Hayja displayed much energy on this new ground and was able to capture Ozbek and his associates.
+Despite his obesity, Abu'l-Hayja displayed much energy on this new ground and was able to capture Ozbek and his associates.
 The caliph was alarmed by his forceful methods and ordered him to return.